vvaucoul/FT_Services/README.md

 - PHPMyAdmin
 - Wordpress

-Each service run by a LoadBalancer (MetalLB)
+Each service run with a LoadBalancer (MetalLB)